For hard-hit Greeks, IMF mea culpa comes too late

 A report looking back on the bailout said the Fund veered from its own standards to overestimate how much debt Greece could bear, and should have pushed harder and sooner for private lenders to take a "haircut" to reduce Greece's debt burden.

 Prime Minister Antonis Samaras told reporters the acknowledgment justified his positions.
-He had criticized from the outset "what the IMF has called mistakes".
+He had criticised from the outset "what the IMF has called mistakes".

 "And we have been correcting those mistakes over the past year," Samaras told reporters during a visit to Helsinki.